Rudxain/collatz_finder/README.md

 collatz_finder [n]
 ```

 Just like my JS implementation, it supports negatives.
-It also supports multiple bases/radices, run `collatz_finder --help` for more info
+It also supports multiple bases/radices, run `collatz_finder --help` for more info.

+I did some benchmarks and it's **EXTREMELY FASTER** than the JS counterpart at checking nums!